RN - to - BSN Program

 - General Psychology (3 units)

 - English Written & Oral Communication (8 units)

 - Moral values/Ethics (3 units)

 General Studies Requirements

-In addition, a minimum of 4 of the following 8 courses must be completed as prerequisites.
+In addition, a minimum of 4 of the following 8 general education courses must be completed as prerequisites.
 Students may carry one or two general studies courses each semester with the senior nursing courses.

 Nursing Course Requirements

 Prior to the beginning the senior level nursing courses, NUR 41 – Introduction to Roy Adaptation Model (4 units) must be taken with an achievement of a letter grade of “C” or better.
 This requirement will be waived for students who graduated within the last five years from a college/university using the Roy Adaptation Model.

 - NUR 184T - Adaptation Nursing: Leadership and Policy (Theory: 2 units /Practicum: 2.5 units)